interesting-courses/UW_coursework/README.md

 # UW Coursework
 This repository contains personal solutions to homeworks and exams for courses taken at the University of Washington.
 Solutions are provided with no guarantees to their accuracy.
-Many of the LaTeX files may not compile properly as the dependencies have changed over time.

 Any time MATLAB code was provided for an assignment, I ported it to Python (Numpy/Scipy).
 This may be of particular use for future students in courses where MATLAB is used frequently.

 As I upload files I am going through them to standardize formatting and correct errors which I made when submitting my assignments.
 In general I am relying on grader feedback for this, so there are likely additional errors.
 Feel free to mark these as issues in github and they will be corrected.

+In order to compile the LaTeX files you will need to download the `TeX_headers` folder.
+I use XeLaTeX to generate the PDF files, but pdflatex may work.

 ### Repository Contents